mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/create-users-alice-and-bob/kotlin.md

 # Create the Users

-Each participant in a [Call](/conversation/concepts/call) is represented by a [User](/conversation/concepts/user) object and must be authenticated by the Client SDK.
+Each participant is represented by a [User](/conversation/concepts/user) object and must be authenticated by the Client SDK.
 In a production application, you would typically store this user information in a database.

 Execute the following commands in the terminal to create two users, `Alice` and `Bob` who will log in to the Nexmo Client and communicate.